 What are the top entrepreneurial skills I must have or develop to become a successful entrepreneur?

-If you want to be an entrepreneur, there are some personal skills you can develop to be even more succesful at this.
-Business schools are full of this business thinking, but you need practice as well.
-Here is a list, that helps you to review your personal skills and competency level.
+If you want to be an entrepreneur, developing the right personal skills is key to your success.
+Business schools provide great business thinking, but practice is necessary too.
+Here’s a helpful list to review your personal skills and competency level.

 Some core concepts